 Coronavirus: support for Sandwell businesses

-The outbreak of COVID-19 coronavirus has affected every area of people’s lives.
+The continuing impact of Covid-19 coronavirus is affecting every area of people’s lives.
 We are thinking about you.
 Think Sandwell wants you to have up-to-date information from credible sources, so we are reviewing these pages frequently.

 For self-employed people

 For businesses: grants and finance

 Local support: giving and receiving

 Recovery for Sandwell